decredcommunity/proposals/drafts/translations_2023.md

 - Video assets translation (at the contributor's discretion)
 - Articles/content translation (at the contributor's discretion)

 Even though the output is not likely to be consistent in all areas due to their nature, we still stick by the original areas that were identified at the very beginning and would like to include them in this phase of the proposal.
 The reason for this is that, if approved, the proposal and its budget will account for the whole of 2023, and with content being produced by other approved proposals we would like to keep as many options open to bring it to new audiences.
+Additionally, it needs to be clarified that despite phrasing the source material selection as "at the contributor's discretion", the proposal author reserves the right to withhold approval of deploying resources for a particular translation should it fall too far outside the scope of benefitting the Decred ecosystem or incur an unnecessary expense due to work churn.

 ## Who